 ALBANY, GA (WALB) - The WALB First Alert Weather Team has declared Friday a First Alert Weather Day.

-Severe storms are expected to move-in and develop in the morning hours Friday and sweep through South Georgia into the early afternoon.
+Severe storms developed in the morning hours Friday and swept through South Georgia into the early afternoon.

 If you have to travel, make sure to check the weather conditions, watches, warnings and advisories before venturing out the door.